 - Honeywell International relating to its Syracuse portfolio, including Onondaga Lake, one of the largest lake Superfund sites in the United States.
 The portfolio includes the successful defense of a lawsuit brought by a community group challenging methods employed in the remediation of Onondaga Lake, the settlement of NRD claims related to the site, the settlement of EPA cost recovery claims, oversight of remedy implementation, and negotiation and settlement of dozens of contribution and cost recovery claims, including claims against the United States for WWII contributions to the lake contamination.

 - Several Fortune 500 companies in connection with environmental risk assessment, remediation of contaminated sites, real estate transactions, and environmental permitting matters.
-In particular, Ms. Daniel has represented clients in investigation, remediation and/or allocation at more than two dozen contaminated sites, including litigating allocation of cleanup costs at a number of sites across the US.
+In particular, Lauren has represented clients in investigation, remediation, and/or allocation at more than two dozen contaminated sites, including litigating allocation of cleanup costs at a number of sites across the U.S.

 - J.D., Columbia Law School, 2012, Harlan Fiske Stone Scholar